 Habitat gardens and valuing our heritage……

 Supporting habitat gardens in backyards and on community reserves are first steps towards repairing and healing our environment.
 Your habitat plants are most likely those native bushes that were thriving in your own backyard, before it was your backyard!
 The plants upon which our birds fed and in which they nested.

-Even more importantly, we need to preserve large swathes of old forest where iconic birds like black cockatoos can feed, nest and raise their young.
 The bush fires around Nannup in the summer of 2010/2011 devastated 100,000 ha of bushland and forest.
 Some majestic timber areas were spared – among them the Warrup Forest Coupe and Helms Coupe.

 In the 1920s, this forest area was abandoned as no longer being viable for logging, by the Mauri Timber Company.
 I know this because my mother’s family moved into the abandoned timber workers’ huts until their own tiny house could be built on a soldier settlement.
 You can read something of their story here: The Lady Who curled Ostrich Feathers

 The challenge and the opportunity…..